karlwilcox/website-build/reviews/books/sci-fi/_posts/2025-09-03-revelation-space.md

 layout: review
 title: "Revelation Space"
 author: alastair-reynolds
-series: "Revelation Space Book 1"
+series: "Revelation Space"
+booknum: "1"
 tags:
+  - "space opera"
-  - ""
+  - "artifact"
 ---

 Re-read of the eBook following the disappointment of spending £50 on a